googleapis/python-logging/README.rst

 Using the API
 -------------

-Connecting Google Cloud Logging to [Python's `logging` standard library](https://docs.python.org/2/library/logging.html)
+Connecting Google Cloud Logging to `Python's standard logging library`_

 .. code:: python